Games Played 321

 Date of Birth 06/08/1976

-Tyson Edwards, originally from Mallee town Wynarka and recruited by Adelaide from West Adelaide in the 1994 pre-season draft, stood the test of time as one of the Club’s greats.
+Tyson Edwards, originally from the Mallee town Wynarka and recruited by Adelaide from West Adelaide in the pre-season draft in February 1995, stood the test of time as one of the Club’s greats.
 Edwards started as a small defender in the AFL but eventually worked his way into the midfield, where his skill, durability and consistency made him one of the Club’s best performers across 15 seasons.

 A two-time premiership player, he somehow did not win an individual award but was always amongst the best, finishing runner-up in the Club’s best and fairest three times and in third place twice.
 In his last 11 seasons he missed just six games.
-Edwards was the fourth Crow to play 300 games, and he is second to just Andrew McLeod.
+Edwards was the fourth Crow to play 300 games and finished on 321, second to Andrew McLeod.

 It was revealed that Edwards had battled testicular cancer during his last season.
 He later spent time at Port Adelaide as a development and assistant coach.